fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 5. Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
 6. Run openlane flow synthesis with newly inserted custom inverter cell.
 7. Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
-8. Once synthesis has accepted our custom inverter we can now run floorplan to verify the cell is accepted in PnR flow.
+8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.

-Conditions to be verified before moving forward:
+Conditions to be verified before moving forward with custom designed cell layout:
-* Condition 1: The input and output ports should lie on the intersection of the vertical and horizontal tracks.
+* Condition 1: The input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks.
 * Condition 2: Width of the standard cell should be odd multiples of the horizontal track pitch.
 * Condition 3: Height of the standard cell should be even multiples of the vertical track pitch.